Local

 BusPatrol’s cameras which use AI to catch drivers breaking the law, are rolling on 217 Pittsburgh Public School Buses.
 Pittsburgh Public School Police then review the footage from BusPatrol and determine whether or not a violation should be mailed out.

-11 Investigates filed Right to Know Requests and learned only 18 percent of people who get a ticket, fight it.
+11 Investigates filed Right to Know Requests and learned 18-percent of people who get a ticket, fight it.
 Most pay the $300 fine and move on.

 Everyone we talked to agrees that people who pass stopped school buses, break the law and put children in danger, should be ticketed.